Xilinx/brevitas/src/brevitas_examples/llm/README.md

   --no-quantize         Disable quantization.
   --no-float16          Disable float16 as base datatype and switch to
                         float32.
+  --scaling-min-val SCALING_MIN_VAL
+                        Minimum value to clamp scale to when using bf16 or fp16 quantization.
   --replace-mha         Replace HuggingFace Attention with a quantizable
                         version
   --weight-equalization